Configuring schema checks

 --validation-period that exceeds your organization's operation retention period, the

-graph check command fails with an error.
+subgraph check command fails with an error.

 For example, you might want to discontinue support for an old version of your client that uses deprecated fields.
 You can set threshold values to determine when an acceptably small number of users are using the outdated client, thus reducing the impact of discontinuing support.